kongreif/request.nvim/README.md

 The params are expected in valid JSON.

 Supports GET, POST, PUT, PATCH, and DELETE requests.

+### Auth
+Currently only supports authentication via bearer token.

 ### Commands
 You can try out the [commands](https://github.com/kongreif/request.nvim/blob/main/lua/request/commands.lua) in Neovim's command mode like this: